Bounded monochromatic components for random graphs: The expected number of -component -sets

 \begin{lemma} Suppose $p = p(n)$ satisfies $0 < p < 1$.
 Suppose $t=t(n)$ and $k = k(n)$ satisfy as $n \to \infty$ that $t = o(\log_b n)$ and

 Then $\Exp(|\mathcal{S}_{n,t,k}|) \le \exp(-k)$ for $n$ large enough. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lem:exp,smallt,upper,1}] Let us define $\hat{k} = t\lfloor k/t\rfloor$.
 Any $t$-component $k$-set induces a set partition of $[k]$ into blocks of size at most $t$, such that there is no edge between vertices of two different blocks.
-It is clear that such a partition has at least $\binom{\hat{k}/t}{2} t^2 + \hat{k}(k-\hat{k})$ non-edges.
+The total number of non-edges among the blocks is minimised by having the least number $\hat{k}/t+1$ of blocks with all but one of the blocks having size exactly $t$.
+Such a partition has at least $\binom{\hat{k}/t}{2} t^2 + \hat{k}(k-\hat{k})$ non-edges.

 We have $t \le \log \log_b np \le \log k$.
 (To see this, note that it holds for $t=1$, then use monotonicity in $t$ of the bound on $k$.)
 Thus, using Proposition~\ref{prop:SPtk} and $\binom{x}{y} \le (e x/y)^y$, we have for $n$ large enough